WebLogic

 Is WebLogic Popular?

-If you only consider servers that implement Java EE Full Profile specification, WebLogic is dominating the market.
+Another 7% respondents said they don’t use an application server, and nearly a quarter of respondents selecting more than one application server option.
+If you only consider servers that implement Jakarta EE Full Profile specification, WebLogic is dominating the market.

 Download the report